mucky-duck/QuackFX/README.md

 original code for the Aura skin & addons. https://github.com/jurialmunkey/skin.aura

-Also Thanks to @skyfsza & @sSerpentDrago for their work on the AuraMod and updating the skin to KODI 19 Matrix. https://github.com/skyfsza/skin.auramod version 18 Leia https://github.com/SerpentDrago/skin.auramod version 19 Matrix
+Also Thanks to @skyfsza & @SerpentDrago for their work on the AuraMod and updating the skin to KODI 19 Matrix. https://github.com/skyfsza/skin.auramod version 18 Leia https://github.com/SerpentDrago/skin.auramod version 19 Matrix